jamis/castaway/README.md

 _Castaway_ to the rescue!
 Write your scripts, mix your audio, and render your video, all via a simple-yet-powerful DSL.

-Want to rerender your video with a different resolution or framerate?
+Want to re-render your video with a different resolution or frame rate?
 No problem--just run the script with different parameters.

 Is that arrow pointing at the wrong point, or does that animation start at the wrong time?
 Easy-peasy.
 Change the position or timing in your script, and rerun it.

-Screencasting just got a whole lot easier.
+Screen-casting just got a whole lot easier.

 ## Installation